 The Centers for Disease Control and Prevention (CDC) recommends that all members of the school community participate in strategies to reduce the transmission of COVID-19.
 APS has committed to the following prevention strategies as outlined by the CDC:

 We encourage all families who have eligible members including students to obtain an approved COVID-19 vaccine through a healthcare provider or Arlington County Public Health.
 For more information on how to get vaccinated visit Arlington County Public Health website.

 Consistent and Correct Mask Use

 All Arlington Public Schools facilities have a mandatory mask requirement for individuals aged 2 years and older.
-Outdoor property (e.g., recess and playgrounds) are not required for fully vaccinated individuals and when able to maintain physical distancing.
+On outdoor property (e.g., recess and playgrounds) masks are not required for fully vaccinated individuals and when physical distancing is possible.

 Arlington Public Schools provides symptomatic and exposure related testing via appointment and asymptomatic based testing through a strategized surveillance program.
 Trained staff provide a mid-nasal swab testing using a PCR pooled test strategy.

 A daily health screener is sent to all families and employees every morning to encourage students and employees to remain at home when sick.
 This daily health screener provides direct guidance to students and employees on how to respond when they may have symptoms, an exposure, or tested positive.
 MORE INFORMATION

 The school division in conjunction with Arlington County Public Health conduct contact tracing for positive cases within the schools.
 Individuals may be required to quarantine if they are exposed to a confirmed positive case of COVID-19.